adneovrebo/DAT500-project/README.md

     - [tf_idf.py](tf-idf/tf_idf.py)
         - Spark implementation
         - Run on cluster/local using 'spark-submit tf_idf.py' from tf-idf folder
-            - On cluster a subset of the dataset containing ~6000 articles will be used
             - On local a subset of 200 articles will be used since github dont allow so large files